MHT 2138 Ethical Issues in the Helping Professions

-Ethical codes and responsibilities in the human services field.
+Ethical codes and responsibilities in the helping professions.
 Federal Confidentiality Regulations, case law, scope of practice, expectations of funding bodies and managed care.
 Principles of professional behavior with clients and self-awareness of their personal boundary and value concerns.
 Importance of cultural diversity.

 Division: Health Sciences